 Wind Relieving Pose (Ardha Apanasana)

 This is one of the best digestive relief poses because it contracts the GI tract and sends “wind” (gas) passing through.
-Also known as “knees to chest pose”, Ardha Apanasana relaxes your abdomen as well as your back, hips, and thighs.
+Also known as the “knees to chest pose”, Ardha Apanasana relaxes your abdomen as well as your back, hips, and thighs.

 - Lie on your back and bring your legs straight up.